nilsbayer/computer_vision_drums/README.md

-# Air drums playable by only using your hands in the camera!
+# 🥁 Air drums playable by only using your hands in the camera!

-🥁 Air-drums that you can play with only a camera and your fingers.
-Discovering mediapipe's functionalities!
+In this project, I tried out the pyton module Mediapipe and creating a "drum set" that can be played with playcing your index fingers into boxes.